cyberplanner/jobs/Makers_Fair_13jan17/Exceedra_Software_Limited.md

 * I have some experience in the agile methodology and I practice XP values and believe in them.

-* I'm a team player.
+* I'm an enthusiastic team player and I work very well with others